{\tau}-Cluster Morphism Categories and Picture Groups: Introduction

 \section{Introduction}

-Both $\tau$-\emph{tilting theory} and \emph{semi-invariant pictures} are active areas of research.
-In this paper, we show how these topics are related.

 In \cite{igusa_picture}, the second author, Todorov, and Weyman associate to every hereditary algebra of finite type a finitely presented group, called the \emph{picture group}.
-(Semi-invariant) pictures, also called scattering diagrams or cluster mutation fans, are of current interest to many researchers.
-For example, Gross, Hacking, Keel, and Kontsevich and Cheung, Gross, Muller, Musiker, Rupel, Stella, and Williams use scattering diagrams to settle many outstanding conjectures about cluster algebras in \cite{gross_canonical} and \cite{cheung_greedy}, and Reading studies the combinatorics of scattering diagrams in \cite{reading_combinatorial}.
+This group is intimately related with the so-called ``semi-invariant picture'' of the underlying algebra.
+These (semi-invariant) pictures have in turn appeared in the literature under many names, including scattering diagrams, stability scattering diagrams, cluster mutation fans, and wall-and-chamber structures.
+Recently, they have featured prominently in work on cluster algebras (e.g. \cite{gross_canonical,cheung_greedy,reading_combinatorial}), representation theory (e.g. \cite{brustle_wall,treffinger_sign}), and invariant theory (e.g. \cite{bridgeland_scattering}).

+In this paper, we consider ``semi-invariant pictures'' or ``scattering diagrams'' which are finite.
+This means that Euclidean space $\mathbb{R}^n$ is divided into finitely many regions separated by ``walls''.
+The walls are labeled with certain indecomposable modules (called ``bricks''), which may not be distinct.
+The picture group is generated by these brick labels modulo sufficiently many relations so that for any oriented cycle in $\mathbb{R}^n$ which is transverse to the walls, the product of the labels of walls traversed by this cycle is trivial.
+For a representation finite hereditary algebra, bricks correspond precisely to positive roots of the underlying Dynkin diagram, and the picture group then has the following presentation (see \cite[Def.~1.1.5, Def.~1.1.8, Thm.~2.2.1]{igusa_picture} or Definition-Theorem~\ref{defthm:hereditarypicture} in the present paper): \begin{itemize} \item There is one generator for each positive root of the underlying Dynkin diagram. \item If $\alpha$ and $\beta$ are positive roots and there are no nonzero morphisms between the corresponding modules, then there is a relation

+where the product is over all positive roots of the form $(r\alpha + s\beta)$ in increasing order of the ratio $r/s$ (from $0/1$ to $1/0$). \end{itemize}

+In types $A,D$, and $E$, the relations described above are all of the form $\alpha\cdot \beta = \beta\cdot\alpha$ or $\alpha\cdot\beta = \beta\cdot(\alpha+\beta)\cdot\alpha$.
+These are called ``square'' and ``pentagon'' relations, respectively.
+By an observation of Keller, this is related to ``quantum dilogarithms'', which are power series $E(\beta)$ associated to each positive root $\beta$ of a Dynkin quiver.
+These quantum dilogarithms satisfy square and pentagon relations as well, and it has been conjectured that all other relations among quantum dilogarithms follow from these.
+This is, by definition, equivalent to saying that quantum dilogarithms give a faithful representation of the picture group.

+Another application of picture groups is in the study of ``maximal green sequences''.
+It is proved in \cite{igusa_pictureMGS} that there is a bijection between the set of maximal green sequences for a Dynkin quiver $Q$ and positive expressions for the ``Coxeter element'' in the picture group of $Q$.
+For more about picture groups see \cite{igusa_picture,igusa_signed}.